urbit/docs.urbit.org/content/system/kernel/eyre/guides/eauth.md

 it sets the URL given in the `@t`.
 This is stored separately to the inferred host, and overrides it.

+Most of the time, Urbit does a good job at guessing what the ship's URL is in sufficient detail for Eauth (remote login) to work correctly.
+Sometimes, however, the address must be supplied explicitly (per the above) for things to work.

 ## Errors

 When an EAuth login attempt is initiated with an HTTP POST request, a